OfficeDev/office-js-docs-pr/docs/outlook/contextless.md

 ## Support for the item multi-select and pinnable task pane features

-When the **\<SupportsNoItemContext\>** element in the manifest is set to `true`, it automatically enables the [item multi-select](item-multi-select.md) and [pinnable task pane](pinnable-taskpane.md) features, even if these features aren't explicitly configured in the manifest.
+Enabling support for no item context in the manifest automatically enables support for [item multi-select](item-multi-select.md) and [pinnable task pane](pinnable-taskpane.md) features, even if these features aren't explicitly configured in the manifest.

 ## Feature support in Outlook on the web

-In Outlook on the web, add-ins that implement the **\<SupportsNoItemContext\>** manifest element don't activate when the Reading Pane is hidden or when a message isn't selected.
+In Outlook on the web, add-ins that implement no item context don't activate when the Reading Pane is hidden or when a message isn't selected.
 This is because add-in commands in Outlook on the web don't appear on the ribbon.
 To activate an add-in from the Message Read surface, you must first select a message, then select the add-in command from the message action bar.

-Since **\<SupportsNoItemContext\>** automatically enables the item multi-select feature, you'll be able to activate your add-in in Outlook on the web on multiple mail items.
+Since enabling no item context automatically enables the item multi-select feature, you'll be able to activate your add-in in Outlook on the web on multiple mail items.

 ## See also